daxmawal/StarPU-Inference-Server/docs/client_guide.md

 > The requirements include `grpcio`, `protobuf`, `numpy` and `transformers`.
 > Installing them inside a virtual environment keeps the system Python clean.
+> If you plan to regenerate gRPC stubs, also install `grpcio-tools` with
+> `pip install grpcio-tools`.

 ---